MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Additional Buffer
 -----------------

-Some devices take a lot of time to send back buffer content to display buffer.
+Some devices take a lot of time to send the back buffer content to the display buffer.
 The following examples demonstrate the consequence on rendering frequency.
 The use of an additional buffer optimizes this frequency, however it uses a lot of RAM memory.

 In this example, the drawing time is 7ms, the time between the end of drawing and the call to `Display.flush()`_ is 1ms and the flush time is 12ms.
 So the expected rendering frequency is 7 + 1 + 12 = 20ms (50Hz).
 Flush starts just after the call to `Display.flush()`_ and the next drawing starts just after the end of flush.
 Tearing signal is not taken in consideration.
 The rendering frequency is cadenced on drawing time + flush time.

 .. figure:: images/uiDisplaySync05.*
    :width: 100%

-As mentioned above, the idea is to use two back buffers.
-First, UI task is drawing in back buffer ``A``.
+As mentioned above, the idea is to use :ref:`two back buffers<section_display_double_copy>`.
+First, UI task is drawing in the back buffer ``A``.
 Just after the call to `Display.flush()`_, the flush can start.
-At the same moment, the content of back buffer ``A`` is copied in back buffer ``B`` (use a DMA, copy time is 1ms).
-During the flush time (copy of back buffer ``A`` to display buffer), the back buffer ``B`` can be used by UI task to continue the drawings.
-When the drawings in back buffer ``B`` are done (and after the call to `Display.flush()`_), the DMA copy of back buffer ``B`` to back buffer ``A`` cannot start: the copy can only start when the flush is fully done because the flush is using the back buffer ``A``.
-As soon as the flush is done, a new flush (and DMA copy) can start.
+During the flush time (copy of the back buffer ``A`` to the display buffer), the back buffer ``B`` can be used by UI task to continue the drawings.
+When the drawings in the back buffer ``B`` are done (and after the call to `Display.flush()`_), the application cannot start a third frame by drawing into the back buffer ``A`` because the flush is using it.
+As soon as the flush is done, a new flush (of the back buffer ``B``) can start.
 The rendering frequency is cadenced on flush time, i.e. 12ms (83.3Hz).

 .. figure:: images/uiDisplaySync06.*
    :width: 100%

 The previous example doesn't take in consideration the display tearing signal.
-With tearing signal and only one back buffer, the frequency is cadenced on two tearing signals (see previous chapter).
+With tearing signal and only one back buffer, the frequency is cadenced on two tearing signals (see above).
 With two back buffers, the frequency is now cadenced on only one tearing signal, despite the long flush time.

 .. figure:: images/uiDisplaySync07.*
    :width: 100%